As an adult, I’ve learned that stress is a part of life.

 The safe zone

 For me, dealing head-on with anxiety and overwhelming feelings triggers my desire to stay safe.
-Without the safety of my behaviors, I have a hard time dealing with feelings of stress.
+Without the safety of my behaviors, I have a hard time dealing with feelings.

 Even though I’m dedicated to my recovery, unexpected challenges tend to make ED behaviors seem even more tempting than usual.
 I feel like I’m grasping to find a safe zone.
 And for so long, my eating disorder was my safe zone.

 Then I remember that after work I have to go pick up Mason (my son), take him to his next activity, make him dinner and snuggle with him before bed.
 THAT is my safe zone now.
 HE is my safe zone now.
 My therapist my family and friends are my safe zone.

 Then I realize how many second chances I have been given.
 And how blessed I am to have built such a support community around me.
 They lift me up when I am too weak to stand.

 And I remember that often, the most painful situations lead to brighter and stronger outcomes.